Fiserv/Commerce-Hub/docs/Resources/Guides/Routing/Hybrid-Card.md

 Commerce Hub allows a merchant to determine whether a [hybrid card](?path=docs/Resources/FAQs-Glossary/Glossary.md#hybrid-card) _(also known as a combination card)_ should be sent to the credit or debit network for processing.

-Choice in routing transactions through a specifc networks allows a merchant to lower their overall acceptance cost _(interchange, switch fees)_ associated with the transaction.
+Routing transactions through a specifc networks allows a merchant to lower their overall acceptance cost _(interchange, switch fees)_ associated with the transaction.
 Capture type can be setup in the Merchant Boarding and Configuration, or the merchant can manually override the routing by sending the `transactionCaptureType` in `transactionDetails`.

 <!-- theme: warning -->
 > Commerce Hub only support manual override of the processing network, Marketplace Boarding and Configuration will be enhanced to support Hybrid Card Routing in the future.